 It’s been on the horizon for a while, but now it’s truly breaking through – K-food is here!
 The innovative and spicy Korean cuisine has become an integral part of our favorite global culinary palette.
 Beyond South Korea, we now find restaurants, fast-food chains, and supermarkets in cities like Paris, London, Amsterdam, New York, and more.
 Bulgogi, Bibimbap, and the beloved Korean fried chicken are becoming increasingly popular.
 In the coming years, we expect their popularity to soar, with new Korean classics like tteokbokki (rice cakes) and japchae (sweet potato noodles) becoming more mainstream.
 Additionally, there’s special attention on the relatively new Korean bakery and pastry culture.
 For example, Korean pastry chef Narae Kim at the Hyatt in Paris creates beautiful desserts that seamlessly blend Korean and French flavors, such as a dessert featuring slices of European Williams pear in au de vie and Asian Nashi pear marinated in jasmine tea and bergamot oil.

-Do you like to hear the full story? … then please contact us.
+Do you like to hear the full trend story? … then please contact us.
 We are happy to help explore your food future.
 Even more important, to help you translate these trends into it new, successful food innovations and brands relevant for your customers and consumers.

 Photo credits Pexels & Unplash: Vanessa Loring, Becerra Govea Photo, Andrea Leon